 There has been opposition because of the cost of the project, the disruption to travel while the work is on-going and the negative impact of house and property prices for those living along the proposed route but this latest report by Network Rail and Atkins is designed to allay those fears.
 While upgrading existing lines might seem like a more cost-effective idea, in fact this report suggests it will end up costing more money in time spent travelling and disruption in the long term.

-Having supported business travellers looking for short term and extended stay accommodation in London for 25 years, Clarendon serviced apartments has seen the growing need for investment to improve transport in and out of the capital.
+Having supported business travellers looking for extended stay accommodation in London for 25 years, Clarendon serviced apartments has seen the growing need for investment to improve transport in and out of the capital.
 The UK’s infrastructure is out of date and if the country is to globally compete for jobs and the businesses then it needs to have the finest infrastructure it can to compete with its European cousins.
 HS2 is designed to make travel in and out of the capital easier.
-For firms in the North and the Midlands, improved and quicker travel to London makes it more cost-effective for them to do short-term business in the capital, opening new avenues of commerce and helping them to grow.
+For firms in the North and the Midlands, improved and quicker travel to London makes it more cost-effective for them to do business in the capital, opening new avenues of commerce and helping them to grow.
 It fosters partnerships and makes the business community in one of the most significant commercial capitals of the world more accessible to a growing number of small and medium sized firms.

 HS2 is a boon for the North and the Midlands but it is also vital for London.
 As property becomes more expensive in the capital there is a fear that younger and creative professionals will be encouraged to move out of the capital and work elsewhere.
 If that were the case then improving transport links in and out of London so that the capital could still benefit from their entrepreneurialism and creativity would be vital.
 The whole of the UK would benefit from HS2 and it would be a welcome boost for business.